Centurions Action Figures Identification Tool with Pictures

 In 1986, Kenner introduced the world to their newest toy line, the Centurions.
 Since the excitement from the Star Wars trilogy had died down with its conclusion, Kenner knew that they needed to come up with new and exciting toys.
 So, they came up with the unique concept where the possibility of action figures combined with the customizability of accessory weapons and vehicles.
 These new heroes, the Centurions, would wear futuristic battle armor that would give them an edge in battle.

-Kenner had been a small company under the wing of General Mills up until the late 1970s.
+Kenner had been a small company under General Mills’s wing until the late 1970s.
 When they had the chance to gamble on George Lucas’s Star Wars, they hit the big time.
 Kenner revolutionized the toy industry by proving the viability of cross-media merchandising.
-They also reinvented the standard action figure, scaling them down to a simple 3 ¾” size.
+They also reinvented the standard action figure, scaling it down to a simple 3 ¾” size.
 Nearly overnight, Kenner became one of the largest toy companies in the world.

 However, their success largely depended on the success and continuation of the Star Wars brand.
-When Star Wars concluded with 1983’s The Return of the Jedi, the brand lost steam.
+The brand lost steam when the trilogy concluded with 1983’s The Return of the Jedi.
 Only a few years later, in 1985, Kenner became an independent toy manufacturer, no longer part of General Mills.
-Thus, the company was determined to experiment once more and make another smash hit.
+Thus, the company was determined to experiment again and make another smash hit.

-To little surprise, one of Kenner’s head designers, Mark Boudreaux helped create the Centurions.
+Unsurprisingly, one of Kenner’s head designers, Mark Boudreaux, helped create the Centurions.
 Several other designers worked under him, including Alton Takeyasu.
 However, one other group helped shape this new toy line.

 Knowing that toy lines now required support from cartoons and comics to become a success, Kenner partnered with Ruby-Spears Enterprises to produce an animated mini-series that would usher in the new line.
 They even pulled on the expertise of renowned comic artists like Jack Kirby and Gil Kane.
 This new series notes from the budding toy line while giving it a story for audiences to latch onto.